skycoin/skycoin/README.md

 gvm use go1.8 --default
 ```

 If you open up new terminal and the go command is not found then add this to .bashrc .
-GVM should add this automatically
+GVM should add this automatically.

 ```sh
 [[ -s "$HOME/.gvm/scripts/gvm" ]] && source "$HOME/.gvm/scripts/gvm"